 Upon receiving an offer to participate in an internship and securing faculty approval, the student should:

 - Meet with academic advisor to complete the Internship Registration and Release of Liability form for the appropriate course.

-- Upon approval by the Vice Provost, the Internship Registration form will be sent to the Registrar’s office for processing.
+- Upon approval by the Provost, the Internship Registration form will be sent to the Registrar’s office for processing.

 - Schedule an appointment with the Director of Career Services for an internship orientation.

 Degrees and Majors